weareplanet/commercetools-planet-integration/README.md

 Add this connector to an existing environment or create a dedicated space in the cloud (e.g., AWS, GCP).
 Setup one connector for many projects or set up one for each of your projects.

-## Integration Overview
+## Connector Overview

 The connector is a module you need to install on your preferred environment that will handle the API calls to Datatrans for you and ultimately update your commercetools project with relevant transaction data whenever your customer has completed a payment.

 ![Overview](docs/img/overview.png)

-You will need to have or meet the following requirements to complete the integration:
+You will need the following to complete the integration:

-* Datatrans: You will need an active Datatrans merchant account and a merchantId
+* Datatrans: An active Datatrans merchant account and a merchantId
-* commercetools: A valid commercetools account
+* commercetools: A commercetools account
-* On-premise or cloud environment: Access to an on-premise environment, AWS, or GCP space to deploy the connector and let it do the magic for you.
+* On-premise or cloud environment: Access to an on-premise environment, AWS, or GCP space to deploy the connector and let it do the magic for you

 Next, we'll cover the features available with our connector.